ayaka14732/persianpod101-scraper/README.md

 Adapt to [persianpod101.com](https://www.persianpod101.com/).
 - **23.03.2022**:
-Added support for basic video downloading (nothing fancy, just m4v and mp4 files) Added error handling for when a lesson library/lesson contents URL is used instead of the first lesson (user is now warned)
+Added support for basic video downloading (nothing fancy, just m4v and mp4 files) Added error handling for when a lesson library/lesson contents URL is used instead of the first lesson (user is now warned).
 - **11.05.2021**:
 Headers and waiting time added, script is alive again.